On this page

 What is happening to our Urgent Treatment Centres

-Sandwell Hospital A&E will close on 6 October to make way for a new and improved Urgent Treatment Centre.
+Sandwell Hospital A&E closed on 6 October to make way for a new and improved Urgent Treatment Centre.
+It is open from 7am to 1am seven days a week.

 By transforming Sandwell Hospital’s A&E into an Urgent Treatment Centre it will be bigger in size and able to cope with more patients, therefore reducing waiting times.